 Fort DeSoto Holds Historic Significance

-Construction of the fort was begun in 1898 — the year of the Spanish-American War, but the fort never saw any major battles.
+Construction of the fort began in 1898, the year of the Spanish-American War, but the fort never saw any major battles.
 While it is said that the weapons of Fort DeSoto never fired on an enemy, it was clear they played a significant part in the evolution of modern weaponry.
-In 1978, the 12-inch mortar battery, located at the fort for which the park was named was listed in the National Register of Historic Places.
+In 1977, the 12-inch mortar battery located at the fort was listed in the National Register of Historic Places.

 Fort DeSoto Park property changed hands several times in the 1930s and 40s.
 It was first purchased from the federal government in 1938.
 In 1941, the property was sold back to the federal government to be used as a gunnery and bombing range during World War II.
 It was repurchased from the U.S. government in 1948 and opened to the public on December 21, 1962.

 See Pinellas County's Fort DeSoto Historic Guide for more details.

 Pinellas County is home to some of the best and most popular beaches in the nation, including Caladesi Island, Clearwater Beach, and Sand Key among others.
 But it is Fort DeSoto's North Beach that stands out.

 In 2005, Fort DeSoto's North Beach garnered national attention by ranking No. 1 on Dr. Beach's Top 10 list of America's Best Beaches.
 TripAdvisor, the world's largest online travel community, named Fort DeSoto Park America's Top Beach for two consecutive years (2008 and 2009).
 And today, the beach is still praised as one of Florida's best with beautiful white sand and plenty of activities for all visitors.